-All the photographers try to find the ideal shooting angle not to remove double chin in Photoshop while editing the image, because it is difficult to do naturally.
-Nevertheless, if you are a portrait photographer, it is very important to learn how to remove double chin in Photoshop to make your clients be satisfied with their photographs.
+All photographers try to find the ideal shooting angle not to remove double chin in Photoshop while editing the image, because it is difficult to do naturally.
+Nevertheless, if you are a portrait photographer, it is very important to learn this technique to make your clients be satisfied with their photographs.

 Theoretically, the neck should look darker as the result of the chin shadow.
 However, in most cases, the chin and the neck are almost of the same bright color as there is no shadow.

 STEP 1.
 Create copies of your background to make sure that the changes won’t affect the original image.

 STEP 2.
 Use the Liquify Photoshop Tool to get rid of the double chin.
 Go to Filter > Liquify, or use the shortcut by pressing Shift + Ctrl + X.